-Hopefully everyone has caught up on this major change to the way we do our work, but I know from my OPD classes that some people missed it.
+Hopefully everyone has caught up on this major change to the way we do our work, but I know that some people missed it.
 So here’s a super basic update.

 Until June 2019, celebrants had to sight original hard copy versions of all identity documents (think passports, birth certificates, driver’s licences), etc. We now have permission to sight evidence of date and place of birth documents electronically (as a scan or photo of the original document), and to sight evidence of identity documents electronically (via Skype or Facetime in conjunction with seeing the party’s face).
 We can also accept electronic copies of death certificates.
 Divorce certificates have only been issued electronically since 2011, so this is less of an issue with those, but if a party was divorced before that year, we can now sight an electronic copy of their hard copy original divorce order.